How to Start a Skincare Routine that Works

 Moisturize

 Then there are heavier compositions like moisturizers, which help keep skin moisturized and build its barrier.
 Choose a lighter moisturizer for daytime use, such as a lotion or gel that absorbs rapidly and won’t pill beneath makeup unless you have dry skin.
 Try a thicker composition, such as a cream, if your skin is more dehydrated.
-Ceramides and hyaluronic acid are the building blocks of moisture retention in the skin; therefore, look for them.
+Therefore, when shopping for new cosmetic products for your skincare routine, look for moisturizers that contain these key ingredients to help maintain hydration and strengthen your skin barrier.
+A well-formulated moisturizer not only locks in moisture but also enhances the efficacy of the serums applied beforehand.

 Eye Cream